GRAPE: Let GRPO Supervise Query Rewriting by Ranking for Retrieval: Conclusion

 \section{Conclusion}

-In this work, we address the critical challenge of enhancing CLIP-based retrieval systems under distributional shifts without costly re-embedding or redeployment.
-We introduce \textbf{GRAPE}, a plug-and-play approach that leverages LLM-based query rewriting guided by retrieval feedback.
-By incorporating a corpus-relative ranking-based reward, GRAPE explicitly aligns optimization with ranking objectives and, importantly, avoids the pitfall of similarity-based supervision---\emph{score inflation}, where nearly all candidates receive high scores regardless of true relevance.
-Extensive experiments across five representative benchmarks demonstrate that GRAPE consistently improves retrieval performance under multilingual, length, and multimodal shifts, yielding an average gain of 4.9\% in Recall@10.
-These results highlight the effectiveness of ranking-aware supervision in bridging distributional gaps while preserving compatibility with frozen retrievers.
-We believe our findings provide a promising direction for building adaptable retrieval enhancement methods at scale, without requiring retriever retraining or re-embedding.
+This work addresses the critical challenge of enhancing CLIP-based retrieval systems under distributional shifts without the prohibitive costs of retriever retraining or corpus re-embedding.
+We present \textbf{GRAPE}, a plug-and-play framework that leverages LLM-based query rewriting guided by fine-grained retrieval feedback.
+A key technical contribution is our corpus-relative ranking-based reward, which explicitly aligns policy optimization with ranking objectives and effectively obviates \emph{score inflation}---a common pitfall in similarity-based supervision where irrelevant candidates receive indiscriminately high scores.
+Empirical evaluations across five representative benchmarks demonstrate that GRAPE consistently improves retrieval performance across multilingual, long-form, and multimodal shifts, yielding an average improvement of $4.9\%$ in Recall@10.
+These results underscore the efficacy of ranking-aware supervision in bridging distributional gaps while maintaining seamless compatibility with frozen retrievers.
+Our findings provide a promising pathway for developing scalable, adaptable retrieval enhancements that remain decoupled from the underlying embedding infrastructure.